 Locs, short for dreadlocks, is one of many popular, natural hairstyles for men, women, and children.
-This hairstyle has been worn for many years but was introduced during the 1970s into mainstream culture by the talented musician, among other things, Bob Marley.
+This hairstyle has been worn for many years but was introduced into mainstream culture during the 1970s by the talented musician, among other things, Bob Marley.
 Other celebrities, such as Lenny Kravitz, Whoopi Goldberg, Alice Walker, Lauryn Hill, and Toni Morrison soon followed with the same hairstyle.
-Dr. Bert Ashe, who is an associate professor of English, also has locs, and wrote the book, Twisted: My Dreadlocks Chronicles, states in his book that locs date back before 2600 B.C.
+Dr. Bert Ashe, an associate professor of English, wrote the book, Twisted: My Dreadlocks Chronicles where he states that locs date back before 2600 B.C.
 This is a time when the oldest scriptures of Hinduism, The Vedas, depicts Shiva, the Hindu God, gracefully wearing dreadlocks.
 Did you know pharaohs in ancient Egypt wore dreadlocks?
-In today's society, you will notice that people of all races have dreadlocks and many of them wear dreadlocks for spiritual reasons.
+In today's society, you will notice that people of all races have dreadlocks - many of them for spiritual reasons.
 Are you interested in wearing dreadlocks?
 Here's what you need to know and consider before you get locs.

 What Are the Different Types of Locs?

 Sisterlocs were created in 1993 by Dr. JoAnne Cornwell.
-These locs require a special trademarked locking tool and a specific technique to achieve the desired hairstyle, and because of this, this hairstyle takes a while to complete.
+These locs require a special trademarked locking tool and a specific technique to achieve the desired hairstyle.
+Because of this, the hairstyle takes a while to complete.
 Sisterlocs are small and uniform in appearance.

 Organic locs, sometimes referred to as freeform locs, are created by washing your hair and letting it loc naturally.
-Freeform locs are the first type of locs.
-If you intend to do your hair every once in a while or do your hair once and be done with it, for the most part, organic locs may be your ideal hairstyle.
-Freedom locs do not require any special waxes or creams.
+Freeform locs were the very first locs.
+If you intend to do your hair every once in a while, or once and be done with it, organic locs may be your ideal hairstyle.
+Freeform locs do not require any special waxes or creams.

 The Do's and Dont's of Locs

-When you have locs, regardless of the type you have, there are things you should and should not do.
-To keep your hair healthy, you need to create a routine that keeps your hair clean and moisturized to obtain the desired results.
+When you have locs, regardless of the type, there are things you should and should not do.
+To keep your hair healthy, you need a routine that keeps your hair clean and moisturized to obtain the desired results.
 Once you get into a routine, caring for your hair becomes easier.

 Moisturize Your Hair